bloxapp/ssv-contracts/README.md

 For more details about it and how to use MainNet forking you can find [here](https://hardhat.org/hardhat-network/).

 ### Compile contracts
-Take a look at `contracts/` folder, you should be able to find `SSVNetwork.sol`, `SSVNetworkV2.sol` as simple contract example.
+Contracts are at `contracts/` folder,
-To compile it, simply run:
+To compile them, simply run:

 ```sh
 npx hardhat compile